algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 ### Assumptions
 - **Technical expertise:**
-  - The development team possesses the necessary technical expertise in [Assembly Language](#Assembly-Language-id), [C](#C-id) language and Parser to successfully create it.
+  - The development team possesses the necessary technical expertise in [assembly language](#Assembly-Language-id), [C](#C-id) language and Parser to successfully create it.
-  - The team has done a lot of research based on [Virtual Processor](#Virtual-Processor-id) functioning and architecture.
+  - The team has done a lot of research based on [virtual processor](#Virtual-Processor-id) functioning and architecture.

 - **User engagement:**
-  - Users will engage positively with our own [Assembly Language](#Assembly-Language-id), fostering community participation for its use it and potential future enhancements.
+  - Users will engage positively with our own [assembly language](#Assembly-Language-id), fostering community participation for its use it and potential future enhancements.

 - **Timely completion:**
   - The project assumes that it will be completed within the specified timeline, avoiding significant delays or disruptions.

 - **Quality assurance:**
-  - The testing and quality assurance processes will effectively identify and address any bugs or issues, ensuring a polished and functional [Virtual Processor](#Virtual-Processor-id) with our language and our [Interpreter](#Interpreter-id).
+  - The testing and quality assurance processes will effectively identify and address any bugs or issues, ensuring a polished and functional [virtual processor](#Virtual-Processor-id) with our language and our [interpreter](#Interpreter-id).

 # **2. System/ Solution Overview**
 Our system is made up of three parts, which are: